MORE ABOUT ANTHONY'S BOOKS

 Anthony has also written a number of animal stories.
 The Shadow Dog illustrated by Andrew McLean is the story of Anthony's own dog Sebastian.
 Harriet illustrated by Coral Tulloch, recreates the life of a 175-year-old Galapagos tortoise who lived for many years in Queensland.
 And Lucy’s Cat and the Rainbow Birds, illustrated by Jane Tanner, is about belling the family's own cat.
 For more info go to Animal Tails or click the book covers on this page.

 The voyage from youth to adulthood is the theme of many Anthony's books.
-River Boy, illustrated by Donna Rawlins, is is a steam boat adventure for young readers.
-Part of the National Museum of Australia's 'Making Tracks' series, it was very much the practise piece for Anthony's new historical novel Captain Cook's Apprentice about on one the boys who sailed on Endeavour.
-Written with the assistance of a grant from the Australia Council, the book has been widely praised anda new edition was published in 2018 for the 250th anniversary of Cook's voyage in HMB Endeavour.
+River Boy, illustrated by Donna Rawlins, is a steam-boat adventure for young readers.
+Part of the National Museum of Australia's 'Making Tracks' series, it was very much the practise piece for Anthony's historical novel Captain Cook's Apprentice about one of the boys who sailed on HMB Endeavour.
+Written with the assistance of a grant from the Australia Council, the book has been widely praised and received a NSW Premier's Literary Award.
+A new edition was published in 2018 for the 250th anniversary of Cook's voyage in HMB Endeavour.

 In recent years Anthony has been writing mainly for adult readers.
-His first book in this genre was The Story of Billy Young, a teenage POW in Changi, Sandakan and Outram Road prisons.
-It was followed in 2016 by For Love of Country, A true Australian family story of love, war the the ultimate sacrifice, about a soldier-settler family in Canberra between the Worst and Second World Wars.
+His first book in this genre was The Story of Billy Young, a teenage POW in Changi, Sandakan and Outram Road prisons, which became a best-seller.
+It was followed in 2016 by For Love of Country, a true Australian family story of love, war the the ultimate sacrifice, about a soldier-settler family in Canberra between the First and Second World Wars.

-Anthony followed that in 2021 with another historical novel The Last Convict, about the last known transported convict to survive in Australia.
+Anthony followed that in 2021 with another historical novel The Last Convict, about the last-known transported convict to survive in Australia.
 He died in 1938 on the eve of the Second World War.
 In March 2023 Anthony published The Investigators, about Matthew Flinders and the circumnavigation of Australia 1801-03 in HMS Investigator, as a companion book to Captain Cook's Apprentice.
-All his historical novels have been published with Penguin Random House.
+All his military and historical novels have been published with Penguin Random House.